Changelog

 Relevant step in sequence diagram: step 26

 The userinfo response will have a slightly different format.
-The format of the data itself remains unchanged - the only difference is that the data is now nested inside a person_info
+The format of the data itself remains unchanged - the only difference is that the data is now nested inside a person_info field.

 The userinfo response will remain encrypted using JWE - no changes will be made on how it is encrypted.